Couscous vs quinoa; two powerful foods that can hold their own as part of any meal.

 Couscous vs Quinoa

-At the end of the day these are two very different foods, both used as alternatives to rice.
+At the end of the day these are two very different foods, both often used as alternatives to rice.

 Obviously couscous is processed, whereas quinoa is a whole grain.